+Create a Buyer PersonaIf you don’t already have one, I recommend creating a buyer persona document for your business.
 Hubspot generously offer a selection of downloadable buyer persona templates, but you can make your own if you wish using the following steps:

 - Give your persona a name, this allows you to think of them as an individual.
 You may even want to add a photograph too.

 - Create a document with two columns.
 On the left, list the following demographic traits: age, gender, marital status, education level, income and location.

 - Also on the left, add psychographic traits: interests, values, pain points and challenges.